petershin/liferay-learn/docs/courses/latest/en/partner-enablement/level-1/liferay-product-offering.md

 Traditionally, this is how Liferay DXP has been sold.
 Customers download a Liferay DXP bundle, or a Liferay DXP Docker Image, and then  are responsible for everything else.

 It should not be underestimated how much work is required here.
-The customer must deploy enough Liferay instances to support their expected peak usage load, must design load-balancing if more than one instance is required, select the infrastructure, how and where that is deployed - on premise, in a private cloud, in a public cloud, they must select the platform sofware like the Database Server.
+The customer must deploy enough Liferay instances to support their expected peak usage load, must design load-balancing if more than one instance is required, select the infrastructure, how and where that is deployed - on premise, in a private cloud, in a public cloud, they must select the platform software like the Database Server.

 Then they must maintain that infrastructure, and the platform software, plus patch and upgrade DXP.